 Are you one of those people that trade social gatherings for movie marathon evenings because it’s a safe bet?
 Do you often turn down night-out party invitations for they make you nervous and uncomfortable?
 Finding it hard to start a conversation?
 Do you prefer talking to your four-legged buddy than the guy next door?
 I get it, dogs make lovely companions.
 But don’t you think you are sabotaging your social life?
 Maybe it’s time to fight your demons; mainly the ones that get between you and life.
 What if I told you overcoming shyness through dancing is possible?

 Wait, I know what you’re thinking: “What is she saying?
 Dancing?
 Me?
 No way, that would be too embarrassing!”
 But here is what.
 The only way to wave goodbye to the things that are holding you back is to actually f-a-c-e them and grab them by the… well, you get it.
-Perhaps you need to put yourself in embarrassing situations a whole lot of times to finally stop giving a [insert your own suggestion here] about how other people see you.
+Perhaps you need to put yourself in embarrassing social situations a whole lot of times to finally stop giving a [insert your own suggestion here] about how other people see you.

 And of all the challenges that you could intentionally and consciously run into, dancing seems to be the most agreeable when it comes to overcoming shyness.
 Not only is it terrifyingly addictive and fun, but it is good for the body too.
 I would say it is a pretty elegant way of getting your insecurities to shrink down until they become so minute, you can’t actually see them.
 So they can make way for your confident self because you do have one too.

-Warning: This Isn’t a Guide on Overcoming Shyness
+Warning: This Isn’t a Guide on Overcoming Shyness and Social Anxiety

 It hasn’t been a complete transition to a new self, though.
 Let’s say I’m at an 85%.
 The other 15% of the time I’m still that timid person on the inside that sometimes prefers to stay home with only the four walls for company.
-Yes, there are moments when I shy away from the world, but I’m much more comfortable around human beings these days than I was 7 years ago.
+Yes, there are moments when I shy away from the world, but I’m much more comfortable around human beings these days than I was 7 years ago, and my social skills have improved.
 This is all thanks to dancing.
 I will be forever grateful to myself for making that smart decision to join a dance class one October evening in 2010.
 I remember the date as clearly as if it was a few hours ago.
 It has stuck in my mind like gum bits clinging to hair.
 This marked the beginning of a new era in my life.

 What Really Happens During a Latin Dance Class